 Ramayana, Classical Indonesian Ballet, Yogyakarta, April 2018

-The story about Rama who is married to Sintha.
+The story is about Rama who is married to Sintha.
 The evil king Rahwana wants to marry Sintha and manages asks one of his warriors change into a golden deer.
 Sintha wants the deer, and Rama chases it.
 While Rama is away his brother creates a magic circle around Sintha, but the king changes into an old man and tricks Sintha to break the circle.
 She is kidnapped, but a bird sees it and tells Rama.
 Rama meets the white monkey who helps him to contact Sintha.
 His monkey warriors fights the kings warriors.
 The king tries to burn the white monkey, but he has super natural powers and escapes.
 Rama fights the kings warriors, and wins by killing the king.
 However he suspects his wife’s purity and asks her to take a holy bath in the fire.
 The god of fire, Brahma, comes down from the heaven and puts the fire out, and tells Rama that Sintha is pure.
 (Gold award)